jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

-However this is **not generally true when tackling problems from real-world data**.
-Most real-world data are *not* normally distributed on an absolute sense.
-For example (by Wiki):
+However this is **not generally true when tackling problems from real-world data**, as such data typically are *not* normally distributed, as many exhibit certain properties aside from just skewness & kurtosis, but rather fatter tails or positively bounded, etc...For example (by Wiki):